landosilva/tatedrez/README.md

 ### ⚙️ Generators
 #### Layers and Layer Masks
-When I'm writing my code I usually like to first simply write as I would like to use it.
-With that in mind, eventually I came up with this little handy tool to convert Layer to an static class that also already converts to mask, and you can use like this:
+When I'm writing my code, I usually like to first simply write as I would like to use it.
+With that in mind, eventually, I came up with this handy tool to convert a Layer to a static class that also converts to a mask, and you can use it like this:
 ```charp
 int overlapped = Physics2D.OverlapCircleNonAlloc(position, radius: 0.1f, _buffer, Layer.Mask.Piece);
 ```

 ### ⚙️ Debugger
-Just replacing `Debug.Log` by `Debbuger.Log` you will have all your logs stored and you can easily disable/enable them.\
+By replacing `Debug.Log` by `Debbuger.Log` you will have all your logs stored, and you can easily disable/enable them.\
 <img width="402" alt="Debbuger" src="https://github.com/landosilva/tatedrez/assets/9856112/6a70311e-e5dc-4a1a-875b-80af52a09677">

 ### ⚙️ Sound Database
-This is making use of the Scriptable Object Singleton, and also in the same note as the Layer Generator, I did something similar for the sounds of the game.
-You can structure your Sound Databse as you please and generate a static class that can be used like this:
+This uses the Scriptable Object Singleton, and an approach similar to the Layer Generator.
+You can structure your Sound Database as you please and generate a static class that can be used like this:

 ```csharp
 SoundManager.PlaySFX(SoundDatabase.Piece.Hold);